holoviz/panel/doc/how_to/notebook/other_nb.md

 Please note that in Colab rendering for each notebook cell is isolated, which means that every cell must reload the Panel extension code separately.
 This will result in somewhat slower and larger notebook than with other notebook technologies.
 :::

-:::{note}
+:::{warning}
-Please note that the IpyWidgets pane does not work in Google Colab.
+The [IpyWidgets](../../reference/panes/IpyWidget.ipynb) pane does not work in Google Colab.
 Thus you cannot use IpyWidgets with Panel in Colab.
 :::

 ## PyCharm Notebook